Differential Privacy for AI Agents: Balancing Innovation with Data Security

 AI models often require vast amounts of data to train effectively.
 This data can be sensitive.
 DP is essential for protecting this data.

-• It safeguards sensitive training data used to build AI models.
+• It safeguards sensitive training data used to build ai models.

-• DP prevents unintentional data leakage from AI models, ensuring compliance with regulations like GDPR and CCPA.
+• DP prevents unintentional data leakage from ai models, ensuring compliance with regulations like GDPR and CCPA.

 • As Harvard's Privacy Tools Project highlights, differential privacy enables sharing research data in a wide variety of settings.